-Slightly disturbed and painfully shy Angela Baker is sent away to summer camp with her cousin.
+Slightly traumatized and painfully shy Angela Baker is sent away to summer camp with her cousin.
 Not long after Angela's arrival, things start to go horribly wrong for anyone with sinister or less than honorable intentions.

 Mrs. Voorhees is dead, and Camp Crystal Lake is shut down, but a camp next to the infamous place is stalked by an unknown assailant.
-Is it Mrs. Voorhees' son Jason who didn't drown in the lake some 30 years before?
+Is it Mrs. Voorhees' son Jason, who did not really drown in the lake some 30 years before?

 Four interwoven stories that occur on Halloween: An everyday high school principal has a secret life as a serial killer; a college virgin might have just met the one guy for her; a group of teenagers pull a mean prank; a woman who loathes the night has to contend with her holiday-obsessed husband.

 After a horrible boating accident kills her family, Angela, a shy and sullen young girl, moves in with her eccentric aunt Martha, alongside her protective cousin Ricky.
 One summer, Martha sends the kids to Camp Arawak.
 Soon after their arrival, a series of bizarre and increasingly violent accidents begins to claim the lives of various campers.
 Who is the twisted individual behind these murders?
-The disclosure of the murderer's identity is the most shocking climax in the history of American cinema.
+The disclosure of the murderer's identity is one of the most shocking climaxes in the history of American cinema.
 Written by

 See more »

 22 of 33 people found this review helpful.